bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach doesnt make a new array while .map does

 2. Explain the difference between a callback and a higher order function.

+a higher order function takes another function as an argument, the callback is a function inside the higher oder function

 3. What is closure?

+Closure is a function that is able to referance other variables

 4. Describe the four rules of the 'this' keyword.
+   1. if we dont specify whayt to bind the 'this' keyword refers to the global object aka all of javascript
+    2. implicit binding specifies what is bound based on dot notation.
+    3. new binding is inside a constructor where a new object is created
+    4. Explicit binding is using call() or apply() to explicitly say what is bound

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() gives access to the parent constructor properties

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.